MSc by Research Textiles and Apparel

 Academic entry qualification overview

-The minimum academic entry requirement for an MSc by Research in the Faculty of Science and Engineering is an upper second-class honours degree (or international equivalent) in a discipline directly relevant to the MSc by Research.
+The standard academic entry requirement for this MSc by Research is a lower second-class (2:2) honours degree in a discipline directly relevant to the MSc by Research (or international equivalent).

 English language